corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-contract.md

 ### Add commands

-Commands indicate the transaction's intent—what type of actions performed by the state the contract can verify.
+Commands indicate the transaction's intent — what type of actions performed by the state the contract can verify.
 In this tutorial, you will add two commands: one for issuing the bushel of apples, and one for redeeming it.

 1. Add the `Commands` public interface declaration.